-Students should put their names on their books, clothes, or any other valuable items.
-SFHS is not responsible for lost items.
-Each day, items that have been misplaced will be taken to the Student Activities Office.
-Items taken from lost and found that do not belong to the student are considered theft.
+Students should put their names on their books, clothes, or any other personal items brought onto the campus.
+SFHS is not responsible for lost or stolen items.
+Each day, items that have been misplaced and given to the Front Desk will be taken to the Student Activities Office "lost and found."
+Claiming a lost and found item as your own, when it is not, is considered theft and will result in disciplinary action.